Statistics Explained

 Considerable progress has been made in rolling out high-speed internet coverage across the EU

-Data collected by the European Commission services for the key dimensions of the European information society [12] shows that in the EU the uptake of high-speed internet coverage — referring to fibre connections or other networks offering similar bandwidth — has improved considerably over the past few years.
-While only 25.2 % of EU households enjoyed such connectivity in 2016, this share has risen considerably, reaching 70.2 % in 2021.
+The uptake of high-speed internet coverage — referring to fibre connections or other networks offering similar bandwidth — has improved considerably over the past few years across the EU.
+While only 29.2 % of EU households enjoyed such connectivity in 2017, this share has risen considerably, reaching 73.4 % in 2022.
 If high-speed internet roll-out continues at this pace, the EU will reach 100 % coverage well ahead of 2030.
-Connectivity has also improved in rural areas [13].
-Between 2016 and 2021, the share of rural households with fixed high-speed internet connection increased from 7.7 % to 37.1 % across the EU.
+Connectivity has also improved in rural areas [10].
+Between 2017 and 2022, the share of rural households with a fixed high-speed internet connection increased from 10.6 % to 45.1 % across the EU.

-At Member State level, Malta had already achieved a 100 % fixed high-speed internet connectivity for all households in 2021, followed by Luxembourg, Denmark and Spain with around 95 % of households each.
-In contrast, fixed high-speed internet connections were the least widespread in Greece, with only 19.8 % of households enjoying such connectivity.
-All remaining Member States had connection rates to high-speed internet above 40 % in 2021.
+At Member State level, Malta had already achieved a 100 % fixed high-speed internet connectivity for all households in 2019.
+In 2022, it was followed by the Netherlands (97.8 %), Denmark (96.3 %) and Romania (95.6 %).
+In contrast, fixed high-speed internet connections were the least widespread in Greece, with only 27.8 % of households enjoying such connectivity.
+All remaining Member States had connection to high-speed internet rates above 50 % in 2022.

 Official development assistance

-A double vertical bar chart with two horizontal lines showing the Official development assistance as share of gross national income, by country in 2016 and 2021 as a percentage of GNI in the EU, EU Member States and some of the EFTA countries.
+A double vertical bar chart with two horizontal lines showing the Official development assistance as share of gross national income by country in 2017 and 2022 as a percentage of GNI in the EU, EU Member States and other European countries.
 The bars show the years and the lines shows the targets.

-a vertical stacked bar chart showing the official development assistance, by recipient income group in the EU from the year 2000 to 2021.
+A vertical stacked bar chart showing the official development assistance, by recipient income group in the EU from the year 2000 to 2022, in billion euros and constant prices of 2021.
 The bars show least developed countries, other low income countries, lower middle income countries, upper middle income countries and unallocated by income.

 Source: European Commission services calculations based on OECD data.